eugenetye/TheMarsRover/README.md

 # The Mars Rover

-This program simulates a mars rover, with a mission to find the safest path to a given destination as some areas are traversable while others may be dangerous due to high radiation exposure.
+This is a Python program that simulates a mars rover, with a mission to find the safest path to a given destination as some areas are traversable while others may be dangerous due to high radiation exposure.

 ## Project Specification